nestybox/sysbox/docs/design.md

 ## Implementation

-The creation and deletion of the host volume to be mounted on `/var/lib/docker` is done by sysvisor-mgr.
+The creation and deletion of the host volume to be mounted on `/var/lib/docker` is done by sysbox-mgr.

-When a system container starts, sysvisor-runc requests a supplementary mount config from sysvisor-mgr. sysvisor-mgr then creates the host volume in its data-root (`/var/lib/sysvisor`) and returns a mount config to sysvisor-runc. sysvisor-runc then applies the mount config (i.e., bind mounts the host volume to the container's `/var/lib/docker`).
+When a system container starts, sysbox-runc requests a supplementary mount config from sysbox-mgr. sysbox-mgr then creates the host volume in its data-root (`/var/lib/sysboxd`) and returns a mount config to sysbox-runc. sysbox-runc then applies the mount config (i.e., bind mounts the host volume to the container's `/var/lib/docker`).

-When a system container stops, sysvisor-runc requests that sysvisor-mgr release any resources associated with the container. sysvisor-mgr proceeds to remove the host volume associated with the container.
+When a system container stops, sysbox-runc requests that sysbox-mgr release any resources associated with the container. sysbox-mgr proceeds to remove the host volume associated with the container.

-# sysvisor-fs File Emulation
+# sysbox-fs File Emulation

 **TODO** Complete this section

 # Rootless mode

-Sysvisor will initially not support running rootless (i.e., without root permissions on the host).
+Sysboxd will initially not support running rootless (i.e., without root permissions on the host).

 In the future we should consider adding this to allow regular